-Computing OCR A451 3rd June 2015 *Official Thread* ComputerSystems&ProgrammingWatch
+Computing OCR A451 3rd June 2015 *Official Thread* ComputerSystems&ProgrammingWatch this thread

 There is typically always a big question regarding reliability on these exams, and the same concept applies throughout them.
 Although it is common sense, try and study some of the factors that contribute towards a system being reliable and why it is important for it to be as such.